 I have been working in the area of turbulence modeling and Computational Fluid Dynamics (CFD) for the past 7 years.
-I did my doctoral thesis at KTH Royal Institute of Technology in Sweden and I am currently working in Sweden as a CFD consultant.
+I did my doctoral thesis at KTH Royal Institute of Technology in Sweden and I am currently working in Sweden as a CFD engineer.
 I have also written several journal and conference papers within the area of fluid mechanics.

 Some parts of the code have been written by my brother, Fernando Gallego-Marcos.
 He did his doctoral thesis at UCM in Spain and now works as a data scientist.